E-Paine/tkinter-docs/source/widgets/canvas.rst

         | *outlineoffset=*
         | Specifies the offset of the stipple pattern used for outlines, in
           the same way that the *offset* option controls fill stipples.
-See the *offset* option for a description of the syntax of offset.
+See the *offset* option for a description of acceptable values.
 The default value is ``"0,0"``.

         | *outlinestipple=*